zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 Let's create a dataflow to merge all the different types of datasets created in Step1.

-1. On the home screen, select "Create" and click on "data flow".
+1. On the home screen, select "Create" and click on "Data Flow".
     ![](./images/oascdb1.2.png " ")

 2. Click on “+” and then “Add Data".